 Trigger a SonarQube Analysis from Codefresh

 SonarQube is a popular platform for Code Quality.
-It can be used for static and dynamic analysis of a codebase and can detect common code issues such as bugs and vulnerabilities.
+It can be used for static and dynamic analysis of a codebase to detect common code issues such as bugs and vulnerabilities.

 There are many ways to perform an analysis with SonarQube, but the easiest way is to use one that matches the build system of your application.

 Prerequisites for SonarQube scanning

-Before starting an analysis, you need to make sure that:
+Before starting an analysis, you need to have a:

 Get a security token from SonarQube

-To use the SonarQube plugin, you will need to provide your login credentials in your Codefresh Pipeline or you generate a security token.
+To use the SonarQube plugin, you need to provide your login credentials in your Codefresh pipeline or generate a security token.
 We recommend the latter.
 You can either create a new token or reuse an existing one.
 Security-wise, it is best if each project has its own token.